-Action Instructions Add a tab Click Add Tab .Enter the name of the new tab in the dialog that appears and click Add .
+Action Instructions Add a tab SelectAdd tab 😌 .
+Enter a new tabs name in the dialog that appears and then select A dd.
 Move a tab Hover over the dotted part of the tab (next to the tab name) and drag the tab to the desired position.
-Rename a tab Hover over the tab name and click thepencil icon.
-Enter the new name and clickOK.
+Rename a tab 1.Hover over the tab name and click the pencil icon .
+2. Enter the new name and click OK .
+Delete a tab Hover over the tab name and click the X.

-Delete a tab Hover over the tab name and click the X .
-Add a field Click the tab that you want to add the field to.
+Add a field Select the tab that you want to add the field to.
 Type the name of the field in the drop-down displayed at the bottom of the current fields.
 Field suggestions will appear as you type.
-ClickAdd Fieldto add it to the current tab.
+Select Add field to add it to the current tab.
 Move a field Hover over the dotted part of the field (next to the field name) and drag the field to the desired position.
 Move a field to a different tab by dragging it to the name of the tab and dropping it.
 Remove a field Hover over the field and click the X that appears.
+Display an empty field in the issue view To make a custom field with no data visible in the issue view, turn on the Show when empty toggle.
+To hide an empty field from the issue view, turn the toggle off.
+Similarly to system fields, Jira will automatically set the None value for emty fields.

-Jira administrators
+How Jira administrators can configure issues

-As a Jira administrator, you can view more conceptual informationoncustomizing issues in the Jira administrator's documentation.
+As a Jira administrator, you can view more conceptual informationoncustomizing issues in the Jira administrator's documentation: